 Prerequisite: Document Formatting and Production (BOT 1113).
 This course further develops keyboard techniques emphasizing speed and accuracy.
+Students will be required tokey straight-copy matrial at a minimum of 50 gros words a minute on a five inute timed writing with a maximum of one error per minute upon course completion.
 (3 sch: 2-hr lecture, 2-hr lab)